-- Who will be the companion during labour and delivery? - Who will be close by for at least 24 hours after delivery? - Who will help to care for her home and other children? - Advise to call the skilled attendant at the first signs of labour. - Advise to have her mother child book. - Advise to ask for help from the community, if needed 12
+- Who will be the companion during labour and delivery? - Who will be close by for at least 24 hours after delivery? - Who will help to care for her home and other children? - Advise to call the skilled attendant at the first signs of labour. - Advise to have her home-based maternal record ready. - Advise to ask for help from the community, if needed 12.